 - Install low-flow shower heads & faucets.
 A five minute shower with a low-flow shower head uses up to 70% less water than the standard, saving both energy & water costs.

-- Run your dishwasher only when it's full.
+- Run your dishwasher only when it's full and skip the drying cycle.
 If hand-washing, rinse dishes in cold water.
 Better yet, use a basin of cold water instead of running the tap.

-- Try lowering your thermostat temperature overnight.
-Reducing the temperature by 1ºC will save you 2% on your heating bill.
+- Try lowering your thermostat temperature overnight and when you are away from your home.
+You can save 2% on your heating bill for every 1ºC you turn down your thermostat.
 Programmable thermostats make this easier by automatically adjusting the temperature to preset levels.